immutables/immutables.github.io/immutable.md

 <a name="serialization"></a>
 ### Serialization

-Basic java binary serialization is supported in a following way to:
+Basic java binary serialization is supported in a following way:

 * Detect if abstract value type implementing `Serializable`
 * Make lazy attributes `transient`